tardate/LittleArduinoProjects/README.md

-# 164 Little Arduino Projects
+# 165 Little Arduino Projects
-> Latest addition:sparkles: [WatsonLedRing](./Electronics101/WatsonLedRing) - test a Watson 3-LED Ring oscillator
+> Latest addition:sparkles: [Power2662Inverter](./Electronics101/Power2662Inverter) - test a +/- 5V power supply using the LM2662 Switched Capacitor Voltage Converter

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like